EssentialsX/Website/Common-Issues.md

 See the [Bukkit wiki page](https://bukkit.gamepedia.com/Commands.yml#aliases) for more information.

 ## Another plugin is overriding an EssentialsX command
-You can force EssentialsX to handle commands that are also provided by another plugin using the [`overridden-commands` section](https://github.com/EssentialsX/Essentials/blob/2.x/Essentials/src/config.yml#L138) of your `config.yml`.
+Typically, if EssentialsX finds another plugin providing a command with the same name as one of EssentialsX's own commands, it will try and hand over that command to the other plugin.
+However, you can force EssentialsX to handle commands that are also provided by another plugin using the [`overridden-commands` section](https://github.com/EssentialsX/Essentials/blob/2.x/Essentials/src/config.yml#L138) of your `config.yml`.
 This will tell EssentialsX not to "give up" the command to the other plugin.

-For example, to force EssentialsX to try and handle the `/msg` command, your section should look like this:
+For example, to force EssentialsX to handle the `/msg` command instead of passing it over to another plugin, your section should look like this:
 ```yaml
 overridden-commands:
   - msg
 ```

-This may not work consistently, however, so you may also need to alias the command to the `essentials:`-prefixed version of the same command.
+Note that in some cases, you may also need to alias the command to the `essentials:` version of the command.
 [See above](https://github.com/EssentialsX/Essentials/wiki/Common-Issues#essentialsx-overrides-a-command-from-spigot-or-another-plugin) for details.
+In addition, if you have a plugin running on your proxy ([BungeeCord](https://www.spigotmc.org/wiki/bungeecord/)/[Waterfall](https://github.com/PaperMC/Waterfall) or [Velocity](https://velocitypowered.com)), the command may not even reach the server.
+EssentialsX can't do anything about this - you need to fix this on the proxy.

 ## Tab completion doesn't work for commands that override an EssentialsX command
 **Related issues: [#1384](/EssentialsX/Essentials/issues/1384)**